ubc-stat-grad/ubc-stat-grad.github.io/van-eeden.markdown

 to give a talk in the department's seminar.
 The speaker spends one or two days on-campus, and graduate students have the opportunity to have lunch and dinner with them.

+## This year's speaker

+We have some exciting news---the Constance van Eeden Speaker for 2023 will be [Dr. Kevin Murphy](https://www.cs.ubc.ca/~murphyk/) of Google!
+Dr. Murphy will visit our department on Thursday, February 2nd, 2023.
+He will give a lecture on a soon-to-be-decided topic, and hold short meetings with any interested student.
+We will follow up with more details closer to the date.
+Please contact David Xu or Miguel for more information.

 ## About